 The network of all of our partners

 Have a look at this picture.
-If you are funded by the MFA, and you publish your activities in IATI – and publish it correctly – you are in there, somewhere.
+If you are funded by the MFA, and you publish your activities in IATI – and publish them correctly – you are in there, somewhere.

 In this map, each dots is an organisation.
 Each line represents funding from one organisation to the other.
 Directly or indirectly, they are all funded by the MFA.
 We love this visual very much, because it shows that development cooperation and humanitarian aid are the work of collaborations.
 Donors like the MFA are a part of a puzzle, but that puzzle is much bigger than just us.
 The organisations furthest away from us in this visual are sometimes very small but always important, because they face the challenges we work on, head on.